RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/technical_manual.md

 - ReviewStatus
 Note: Information from the ReviewStatus object is used to determine the star rating.

-This information is stored in clinvar.db, in a table with the following headers:
+This VSR information is stored in clinvar.db, in a table with the following headers:
 clinvar:
   - `nc_accession`
   - `nm_hgvs`
   - `clinical_significance`
   - `conditions`
   - `stars`
   - `review_status`

+Variant Summary Records are updated by ClinVar during the first Thursday of every month.
+The date that the VSRs were last modified is stored in clinvar.db, in the following table and header" download
+  - `last_updated`

 ### 4.2 Variant databases (`databases/<variant database>.db`)